The latest results and draws for the FFS Cups

-The first rounds of our two traditional Fantasy Premier League (FPL) cup competitions played out in Gameweek 17.
+The second rounds of our two traditional Fantasy Premier League (FPL) cup competitions played out in Gameweek 18.

 A reminder that these are the old-school cups that we run via our own site, rather than the ones you may see in the ‘Cups’ tab on your FPL team page.